Skip to main content

 Acknowledgements

 The Environmental Innovations Initiative team thanks all the dedicated student assistants who contributed their time and expertise.
-We want to acknowledge the exceptional efforts of Shihan Xu and Yi Zeng, whose diligence significantly enriched the outcomes of this project.
 We are also profoundly grateful for the help of Penn Librarians Manuel de la Cruz Gutierrez (Penn Libraries), and Jessica Atkins & Jordan Yiu (Penn Medicine’s Global Services Interns); their support and dedication are pivotal for this project and its future iterations.
 The faculty database would not exist without the collective efforts of these individuals and institutions.

 Inquiries